 Fixed licenses require activation in order to run.
-Once activated, they are node-locked or fixed to that particular computer based on a unique machine identification (ID) number.
-Before completing the activation process, be certain that Geographic Imager is installed on the intended computer.
+Once activated, they are node-locked or fixed to that particular computer based on a unique Machine ID number.
+Before completing the activation process, be certain that Geographic Imager is installed on the intended computer of use.